dmeehan1968/junie-explorer/.junie/guidelines.md

 ## Development Workflow
 1. **Setup**: Clone the repository and run `bun install`
 2. **Development**: Use `bun run dev` to start the development server

+## Single File Executable
+- Uses `bun --compile` to create a single executable file for each target platform

 ## Code Conventions
 - Use TypeScript interfaces for type definitions